chjj/bthreads/README.md

 - `options.workerData` probably has a limited size depending on platform (the maximum size of an environment variable).
 - `SharedArrayBuffer` does not work and will throw an error if sent.
+- The object serializer does not yet support circular references.
+Any circular reference will be replaced with `undefined` on the other side.

 Caveats for the `web_workers` backend: